 - No special pans needed

-- Slow to heat and change cooking temperature
+- Slow to heat and change the cooking temperature

-- Risk of you or your family-sustaining burns
+- Not as safe as induction – risk of you or your family sustaining burns

 - Not very precise temperature control